- About Us

 Like any significant investment, ownership of a radio license comes with a degree of liability.
 In the field of broadcasting, FCC forfeitures, or fines, are the primary liability your nonprofit might face.
 This document outlines the types of fines a station could face and how a complaint or random inspection could result in a fine.

-Low Power FM and noncommercial radio stations are not allowed to advertise but you are are allowed to acknowledge contributors on-air through underwriting.
-Read our Underwriting Guide for more details.
+Low power FM and noncommercial radio stations are not allowed to advertise, but you are are allowed to acknowledge contributors on-air through underwriting.

 What If I am broadcasting without a License?
 What are the legal repercussions?
-Free Radio Berkeley offers many resources for unlicensed radio stations including a Legal Defense Guide- you can download it here.
-Please e-mail stations (at) prometheusradio.org if you are interested in our guide explaining the legal issues surrounding unlicensed radio.
+Free Radio Berkeley offers many resources for unlicensed radio stations including a Legal Defense Guide.
+Please contact info (at) prometheusradio.org if you are interested in our guide explaining the legal issues surrounding unlicensed radio.

 State-By-State Legal Support for Nonprofit Organizations